 Website: N/A

-The lamp posts have a marble base and cast iron structure with golden, red and blue colors.
-The lamp posts are decorated with iron snakes, inverted crowns, the shield of Barcelona, and symbols of the god Mercury and commerce.
+The lamp posts have a marble base and cast iron structure with golden, red, and blue colors.
+They are decorated with iron snakes, inverted crowns, the shield of Barcelona, and symbols of the god Mercury and commerce.

 It is interesting that although the Barcelona City Council was one of his first patrons, they would ironically fight with Gaudí throughout his life about the designs of his buildings and his relaxed approach to city codes.